lopezdsr/sql-query/sqlref/sql_functions.md

 ## chr
 {: #chr}

-chr(expr) - Returns the ASCII character having the binary equivalent to <code>expr</code>.
+chr(expr) - Returns the ASCII character that has the binary equivalent to <code>expr</code>.
 If n is larger than 256 the result is equivalent to chr(n % 256)

 **Example of an SQL function usage fragment:**